maxdcmn/llama3-peft/README.md

 #### Training Framework Comparison

 `src/train.py` runs on Modal with 2x A100s.
 Tested Llama 3.2 1B, 3B, and Llama 3.1 8B.
-The 3B model reached ~0.7 loss after about 2 hours.
-A full train
+Short runs (2000 steps) showed 1B at ~0.8 loss, 3B at ~0.7, and 8B at ~0.6; clear scaling benefit.
+A full 5-epoch run (25000 steps) on the 3B model reached ~0.5 loss, showing further improvements with longer training.

 `notebooks/01_finetune-baseline.ipynb` uses Unsloth on a B200.
 Trained `unsloth/Llama-3.2-3B-Instruct` with rank 64 + RSLoRA, batch size 128, and packing.
 Reached ~0.64 loss in 44 minutes.